EliCDavis/latice/README.md

 # Latice

-Raspberry Pi project that pretty much just turns on and off LEDs when I think about it... o_o
+Raspberry Pi project that animates lights to look like fire flys as a user approaches the device.